Comparisons

 Write once.
 Post everywhere.
 Never miss a day.

-posthell takes your post, tailors it per network, and publishes on schedule to X, LinkedIn, Threads and Bluesky.
-Honest founder pricing from $12 a month, no agency bloat.
+posthell takes one post, tailors it per network, and publishes on schedule across 15 networks including X, LinkedIn, Instagram and Threads.
+Flat pricing from $37 a month billed yearly, no agency bloat.

 Contents